Six Rights of Root Cause Analysis [Root Cause Analysis Best Practices]

 How do you do that?

-In the late 1980s, we discovered a technique taught by the System Safety Development Center at the Depart of Energy and used in the nuclear industry (an investigator from Duke Power shared his experience with me) called Events and Causal Factors Charting (E&CF Charting).
+In the 1980s, we discovered a technique taught by the System Safety Development Center at the Department of Energy and used in the nuclear industry (an investigator from Duke Power shared his experience with me) called Events and Causal Factors Charting (E&CF Charting).
 This technique was based on another technique used by an NTSB investigator.
 That technique was called Multi-Linear Events Sequencing (MES).
-We used E&CF Charting in the first generation of TapRooT® but eventually simplified and improved the technique in our tool – the SnapCharT® Diagram.
+We used E&CF Charting in the first generation of the TapRooT® Root Cause Analysis System but eventually simplified and improved the technique – the SnapCharT® Diagram.

 The SnapCharT® Diagram is a best practice used by industry leaders worldwide to provide a clear picture of what happened and how it happened to investigation team members, managers, workers, and regulators.
 We’ve proven its effectiveness and taught it to all workforce levels.